 The director of this fellowship program is Thomas W. Hilgers, MD, Dip.
 ABOG, ABLS, SRS.
 Dr. Hilgers is a board-certified obstetrician-gynecologist who trained at the Mayo Graduate School of Medicine and the Medical College of Ohio at Toledo.
 He has published extensively in the fields related to human reproduction, reproductive endocrinology, and the various aspects of the menstrual cycle that are important in the natural regulation of human fertility.
-He is currently a Senior Medical Consultant in Obstetrics, Gynecology, Reproductive Medicine and Surgery at the Pope Paul VI Institute and serves as its Director.
+He is currently a Senior Medical Consultant in Obstetrics, Gynecology, Reproductive Medicine and Surgery at the Saint Paul VI Institute and serves as its Director.
 He is a clinical professor in the Department of Obstetrics and Gynecology at Creighton University.
-In 1995, he received a lifetime appointment to the Pontifical Academy for Life, given by Pope John Paul II.
+In 1995, he received a lifetime appointment to the Pontifical Academy for Life, given by Pope Saint John Paul II.

-The Medical and Surgical NaProTECHNOLOGY fellowship of the Pope Paul VI Institute is planned to be a one-year, full-time, salaried position.
+The Medical and Surgical NaProTECHNOLOGY fellowship of the Saint Paul VI Institute is planned to be a one-year, full-time, salaried position.
 The course is designed to train the interested postgraduate obstetrician-gynecologist in areas related to natural fertility regulation, reproductive endocrinology and surgery, and its many applications that are described in the medical textbook, The Medical and Surgical Practice of NaProTECHNOLOGY.
 A research project will be mandatory for the completion of this fellowship program.

-The fellow will participate in regular, didactic conferences ranging from issues related to reproductive medicine, the use of ultrasound in reproductive medicine, the regular participation in case management discussions and discussions regarding bioethical issues and the Theology of the Body (supervised by Sr. Renée Mirkes, OSF, PhD, an ethicist who directs the Center for NaProETHICS at the Pope Paul VI Institute).
+The fellow will participate in regular, didactic conferences ranging from issues related to reproductive medicine, the use of ultrasound in reproductive medicine, the regular participation in case management discussions and discussions regarding bioethical issues and the Theology of the Body (supervised by Sr. Renée Mirkes, OSF, PhD, an ethicist who directs the Center for NaProETHICS at the Saint Paul VI Institute).

 In the clinical training of the fellow, emphasis will be placed on the individual’s training in reconstructive pelvic surgery, the use of lasers in both open, as well as, endoscopic procedures and in microsurgical techniques with special emphasis on adhesion prevention techniques.
-This training will be done through a directly supervised surgical experience with exposure to those patients coming to the Pope Paul VI Institute.
+This training will be done through a directly supervised surgical experience with exposure to those patients coming to the Saint Paul VI Institute.

-The fellow will also see outpatients at the Pope Paul VI Institute where all of the didactic training and education will take place.
+The fellow will also see outpatients at the Saint Paul VI Institute where all of the didactic training and education will take place.
 In-hospital experiences will be obtained at Creighton University Medical Center and Bergan Mercy Medical Center.